 Every decision you make has short-term and long-term impacts on your business.
 While the short-term results matter, to have a truly successful business that stands the test of time, you need to be more focused on the long-term.
 Define your long-term goals as part of your mission statement and keep them in mind with every decision you make.

 It can be tempting to give orders and demand your team comes to you with every decision that needs to be made.
 The problem is that this makes your team feel undervalued.
-They won’t work has hard and their job satisfaction will be low.
+They won’t work as hard, and their job satisfaction will be low.
 In addition, this method of managing takes a lot of your time.
 Instead, empower your team to make decisions and trust them to do what’s right.

 Not Investing in Yourself